vibaotram/snakelai/README.md

 # Snakemake workflow to run ELAI with different parameters and SNP sets, and scripts to get average of multiple runs

+*Scripts here are adapted on IFB cluster.
+Branch 'itrop' is for scripts adapted on iTrop.*

 ## Run ELAI on simulated genotypes for testing (1 chromosome only)
 ### Input
 - source files, test file, and snp file in ELAI input format containing all SNPs